sameeraxiomine/LargeCollections/README.md

 	- 	kDeSerClass This is a DeSerializer class used to deserialize K instance.
 For example `com.axiomine.largecollections.serdes.IntegerSerDes$DeSerFunction` if K is of type `java.lang.Integer`
 	- 	vDeSerClass This is a DeSerializer class used to deserialize V instance.
 For example `com.axiomine.largecollections.serdes.IntegerSerDes$DeSerFunction` if V is of type `java.lang.Integer`

-	For examples of how to use this class see `samples.FastKVSample.java`
+	For examples of how to use this class see `samples.com.axiomine.largecollections.util.TurboKVMapSample.java`

-    `String KSERIALIZER = "com.axiomine.largecollections.serdes.IntegerSerDes$SerFunction";`
+    TurboSerializer<Integer> KSERIALIZER = new com.axiomine.largecollections.serdes.IntegerSerDes.SerFunction();
-    `String VSERIALIZER = "com.axiomine.largecollections.serdes.IntegerSerDes$SerFunction";`
+    TurboSerializer<Integer> VSERIALIZER = new com.axiomine.largecollections.serdes.IntegerSerDes.SerFunction();
-    `String KDESERIALIZER = "com.axiomine.largecollections.serdes.IntegerSerDes$DeSerFunction";`
-    `String VDESERIALIZER = "com.axiomine.largecollections.serdes.IntegerSerDes$DeSerFunction";`
+    TurboDeSerializer<Integer> KDESERIALIZER =new com.axiomine.largecollections.serdes.IntegerSerDes.DeSerFunction();
+    TurboDeSerializer<Integer> VDESERIALIZER =new com.axiomine.largecollections.serdes.IntegerSerDes.DeSerFunction();
-    `java.util.Map<Integer,Integer> map = `
+    java.util.Map<Integer,Integer> map =   new FastKVMap<Integer,Integer>(KSERIALIZER,VSERIALIZER,KDESERIALIZER,VDESERIALIZER);
-     `new FastKVMap<Integer,Integer>(KSERIALIZER,
-    										  VSERIALIZER,
-    									     KDESERIALIZER,
-    										 VDESERIALIZER);`
- `//Use it like a regular java.util.Map`
+ 	//Use it like a regular java.util.Map`

-	If you do not wish to pass the SerDes classes for K and V types you can simply use the standard classes provided in the `com.axiomine.largecollections.turboutil` package.
-Examples of such classes are `IntegerIntegerMap`, `IntegerByteArrayMap`, `StringIntegerMap`, etc.

 2. KryoKVMap<K,V> - This implementation of `java.util.Map` utilizes Kryo for high performance serialization and deserialization.
 For all the standard primitive types Kryo provides default serializers.
 LargeCollections also provides Kryo Serializers for the following standard org.hadoop.io.Writable implementations in the package `com.axiomine.largecollections.kryo.serializers`
 	- 	`ArrayPrimitiveWritable`
 	- 	`BooleanWritable`